Nzimande to meet NSFAS board to discuss state of readiness for 2024

-The minister of Higher Education, Science and Innovation Blade Nzimande is on Wednesday meeting the board of the National Student Financial Aid Scheme (NSFAS).
+The Minister of Higher Education, Science and Innovation Blade Nzimande is on Wednesday expected to meet the board of the National Student Financial Aid Scheme (NSFAS).

 Corruption allegations